ssokolow/stuffit-test-files/README.md

 [RAR test files](https://github.com/ssokolow/rar-test-files) repository.

-As for the archives, while Smith Micro Software doesn't sell StuffIt anymore, I bought a bunch of copies, with registration keys, off eBay (including a New Old Stock one) and their license agreements provide a means for sellers to transfer the license to a new licensee.
+As for the archives, while Smith Micro Software doesn't sell StuffIt anymore, I bought a bunch of copies, including registration keys, off eBay (including a New Old Stock one) and their license agreements are transferrable so long as the seller doesn't keep any copies.

 ![](photos/all.jpg)